 Canada Agriculture and Food Museum

-are also home to the Ornamental Gardens and the Dominion Arboretum.
+The surrounding grounds are also home to the Ornamental Gardens and the Dominion Arboretum.
 Pick a spot and take in beautiful views of roses, fragrant lilacs, irises and daylilies among other flowers (depending on the time of year).
 You can also stroll through the Arboretum and see different tree species such as magnolias, crab apple trees and hostas.

 Camp Fortune Aerial Experience

-To see what else is happening – indoors and out – check out our list of Fun events this spring in Ottawa!
 And don’t forget to share your spring moments with us by using the hashtag #MyOttawa on social media.